Michiel Nouts: Career

 Nouts may have been active as a painter in his native Delft before he moved to Amsterdam.
 His painting style suggests that he was influenced by the Delft painter Johannes Vermeer.

 The Rijksmuseum in Amsterdam has a painting by Nouts in its collection, entitled Portrait of a woman (1656).
 The oil painting was signed by Nouts and is the only work that can be attributed to him with certainty.
 The portrayed woman is possibly Nouts' first wife, Marritje Eduwarts van Uytrecht.
-The National Gallery in Londen has a painting of a family dating to about 1655 which has also been attributed to Nouts.
+The National Gallery in London has a painting of a family dating to about 1655 which has also been attributed to Nouts.
 However, this work has not been attributed to him with certainty, but on the basis of similarities with the painting in the Rijksmuseum.

 In addition to his painting career, Nouts was also active as a brass musician, and frequently played at weddings and parties.
 In 1659, Nouts was appointed klokkenist and tonnist ordinaris (carillonneur) for the new Amsterdam town hall, even though its clock tower had not even been built.
 Until the town hall clock tower and the carillon, built by the brothers Hemony, were ready in 1666, he played the carillon of the Zuiderkerk church, and he continued to play the Zuiderkerk carillon until his death in 1693.

 Lodewijk van der Helst, son of Bartholomeus van der Helst, painted a portrait of Nouts in 1670 which is now in the collection of the Amsterdam Museum.
 In the background of this painting, the town hall can be glimpsed.
 It was not established until the late 19th century that the painting depicts Nouts.

 In addition to playing the carillons, he also carried out maintenance on the clocks of the Koopmansbeurs exchange and various towers: the Jan Roodenpoortstoren, the Haringpakkerstoren and the Montelbaanstoren.